JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  4051.54  27.2991     27.2991
 ```

-Note that we use a dot before each operation since we want to perform all operations element-wise.
-In this case, we can use the `@.` macro.
-The `@.` macro adds a dot before each operator and each function in an expression
+We use a dot before each operation since we want to perform all operations element-wise.
+In this case, we can use the `@.` macro, which automatically adds a dot before each operator and each function.

 ```jldoctest broadcasting_ex
 julia> A = @. exp((B + 1) ^ 2) / 2